Privacy Policy

 International Data Transfers

 Our primary data processing occurs within the European Union.
-For any data transferred outside the EU/EEA, we implement appropriate safeguards including Standard Contractual Clauses approved by the European Commission.
+Where personal data is transferred outside the EEA (or, for UK data, outside the UK), we rely on the transfer mechanisms set out in Section 5 of our Data Processing Addendum – including the European Commission’s Standard Contractual Clauses and the UK International Data Transfer Addendum, together with a transfer-impact assessment where required.
 As an Estonian company, What the Flutter is subject to GDPR and processes data in accordance with EU data protection standards.

 Your Rights and Choices